martin-tornqvist/ia/README.md

 **develop** - No guarantees.
 It may not even compile.

+**NOTE:** Part of the IA source code resides in a Git sub module, which you also need to initialize and update, like so:
+    $ git submodule init
+    $ git submodule update

 ## Fetching source

 If you aren't familiar with using Git, you can download whole source code directly [as compressed archive](https://github.com/InfraArcana/ia/archive/master.zip).